Oluseun Onigbinde

-Early life
+Early life and education

 Oluseun is a native of Masifa, Ogbomoso, Oyo State.
 He was born in Osogbo, presently Osun State, Nigeria.

-Educational background

-He had his primary and secondary school education in Ibadan.
-The prestigious Loyola College, Ibadan where he excelled in the sciences.
+Oluseun obtained his primary and secondary school education at Loyola College, Ibadan.
 He scored nine distinctions in his West African Examinations Council's exam, earning the best result of the school's 2001 set.

 Oluseun attended the University of Agriculture, Abeokuta where he obtained a bachelor of engineering (B.Eng.) in Electrical/Electronics Engineering and the Stanford university graduate school of business where he completed the executive program in social entrepreneurship.

 Career

-During his NYSC, he was posted to Benin City where he got a job at Access bank.
+During his NYSC, he was posted to Benin City where worked at Access bank.
 He later joined First Bank for a period of three and half years.
 It was while he was working at First Bank that he got the idea for BudgIT.
 According to him, his interest in banking was from the strategy angle, a space where he could contribute his ideas.

 Oluseun Onigbinde is a recipient of several awards and he is currently an Obama Foundation Scholar at Columbia University.
 He is a board member of the ONE Africa Policy Advisory Board.

-He was appointed as Technical Adviser at the Ministry of Budget and National Planning but resigned few days after this appointment.
+He was appointed as Technical Adviser at the Ministry of Budget and National Planning but resigned few days later.